evanclough/queue/README.md

 # Queue
 Queue is a application which enables users to queue videos to watch together as a group.
 Basically unscuffed PlugDJ (RIP).
 Ideal for bored online chatrooms (e.g. twitch offline chat).
+Demo: https://streamable.com/da0e9u

 # Development
 For now, to develop, you'll need to: